SenseNet/sn-workflow/docs/inbox-workflow.md

 | Push notifications  | - Nearly instantaneous notifications <br/> - No wasted traffic  | - Listener must be accessible by the Exchange server <br/> - More complex configuration  |
 | Email polling  | - Client does not need to be accessible (can be behind a proxy or firewall) <br/> - Easy to configure | - Receive notifications only as frequently as the client polls <br/> - Wasted traffic |

-sensenet ECM supports both notification types when an email address is bound to a Content List.
+sensenet supports both notification types when an email address is bound to a Content List.
 The **default method is pull notifications**, but this can easily be changed by changing the workflow that processes incoming emails.

 ## Configuring pull notifications
 The mailbox can be defined by giving the email address in the *Incoming Email Settings* of a Content List.
 A workflow is started after the mailbox address is given that runs periodically and retrieves unread mails from the Exchange Server.
 This workflow then processes the incoming emails and creates new Content in the Content List according to the Incoming Email Settings.